-- a detailed description of each sales activity performed in selling to your domestic customers (for example sales personnel, travel, advertising, entertainment etc); - the cost of carrying out these activities in respect of like goods; - for each activity, whether your firm carries out the same activity when selling to importers in Australia; - an explanation as to why you consider that you are entitled to a level of trade adjustment.
+- a detailed description of each sales activity performed in selling to your domestic customers (for example sales personnel, travel, advertising, entertainment etc.); We have not set up a department of domestic trade, so without any travel, advertising and entertainment costs.
+Usually, the client find us directly and ask us to do OEM for them. - the cost of carrying out these activities in respect of like goods; ves - for each activity, whether your firm carries out the same activity when selling to importers in Australia; Without any travel, advertising and entertainment costs - an explanation as to why you consider that you are entitled to a level of trade adjustment.
+According to the buyer's annual purchase quantity.